Piri Thomas: Down These Mean Streets

 One of his most known works is the chapter in Down These Mean Streets called Brothers Under the Skin.
-In this chapter, Piri Thomas brings light to an altercation between him and his brother in which they argued about their race.
+In this chapter, Piri Thomas brings light to an altercation between himself and his brother in which they argued about their race.
 Piri's brother, Jose, is adamant about being only Puerto Rican and white.
 While Piri is able to acknowledge that he has black ancestry and is willing to go "down south" to learn more about his culture.
 The brothers go back and forth on the topic about their race and end up physically hurting one another.
 Both their parents seem to deny the fact that they have Black heritage as well and Piri's mother believes that he does not like to be "un negrito".

 Savior, Savior, Hold My Hand

 In 1972, Thomas published Savior, Savior, Hold My Hand.
 Thomas describes matters regarding faith, vulnerability, and seeking guidance throughout life.
 Thomas, delving into his own personal experiences, recounts how he chose to lead his life after being released from prison.
 The book follows Thomas as he converts to Christianity, helps inner-city youth, finds job employment, and how he gets married.
 This book serves as a plea from Thomas himself to a higher power as he has a desire to change his life.

 Those who critique Savior, Savior, Hold My Hand reference how this book lacks Thomas' emotionality from his first book, Down These Mean Streets.